NYU-VIS-FALL2018/storytelling-group-2-online/README.md

 ## Demo
 Since our dataset was too large to upload on GitHub, we were not able to publish the demo via GitHub.

 To see the demo, please download the code as is, the wildfire data from the links provided above, place wildfire.csv in the root directory and wildfire_1.csv, wildfire_2.csv in the IV_Project directory, and load index.html (may take a minute or two to load the maps).

+For your convenience, we have also uploaded the demo on YouTube: https://youtu.be/WpSi7RYxRRc

-Thank you!
+Thank You!